GiovaniRizzato/hover-craft-backend/README.md

 Welcome to the repository for Hover Creaft: Video Streaming!
 This project is a backend implementation for a standalone and lightwight video streaming, where you can upload, check the status and watch streaming of videos.

+Since this solution if intended as portfolio, it uses In-Memory MongDB database to not require any extra installation other than the [Node.js](https://nodejs.org/about), however, all the MongoDB connection is done in the [AppModule](src\app.module.ts), and if changed to a connection the rest of the transactions would still run.

 ## Tecnologies used :hammer_and_wrench:

 #### Frameworks: